thehyve/transmart-core/transmart-batch/docs/data_formats/trial-visit-mapping.md

 Trial visit mapping (not yet implemented)
 -----------------------------

-The trial visit mapping file is used to map the values present in the `TRIAL_VISIT_LABEL` variable of your clinical data file(s) and the `TIME_POINT` variable in subject-sample mapping file(s)(subject-sample-mapping.md).
+The trial visit mapping file is used to map the trial visit labels to their corresponding time unit and its value.
+Trial visit labels can be present in the `TRIAL_VISIT_LABEL` variable of your clinical data file(s) and the `TIME_POINT` variable in [subject-sample mapping file(s)](subject-sample-mapping.md).

 TRIAL_VISIT_MAP_FILE format
 ------------
-The parameters file should be named `tags.params` and contains:

-#####Tags tsv input file format.

 |Label          |Unit     |     Value    |
 |---------------|---------|--------------|
 |Baseline       |Days     |3             |
 |Week1          |Days     |7             |

-Columns map onto these db columns of i2b2metadata.i2b2_tags table: concept_key=path, tag_title=tag_type, tag_description=tag index=tags_idx

-Header names are not strict, but header has to be present because first line is always skipped.
-Order of columns is important.

-- concept_key - relative concept path pointing to a node the tag is associated with.
-Use `\` to denote study node. e.g. `\Cell-line\Biomarker Data\Cell-line proteomics\LFQ-1\`
-    NOTE: It should exactly correspond to path of the node.
-Otherwise it would be uploaded, but never appears on the tree.
-    There is no referential consistency between tags table and i2b2 yet.
+Table, tab separated, txt file.
+It contains information about concepts and the ontology tree that are uploaded to TranSMART.
+The first two columns refer to columns in the column mapping file.
+The rows were these columns are not empty, are used for associating observations with concept codes.
+The others are only used to build the tree.

-- tag_title - title of the tag. e.g. `ORGANISM`.
+Description of the columns:
-    TranSMART tries to find user-friendly title by searching using title as key in `messsage.properties` file first.
-    It shows title as is if it fails to find it in properties file.

-- tag_description - text that appears next to title on popup. e.g. `Homo Sapiens`
-- index - detects position of tags on popup relatively to others.
-A higher position in tags with lower number.
+- `Label`  The category name used in the column mapping file.
+- `Unit`  The variable name used in the column mapping file.
+- `Value`  Concept code to be used to classify observations.

 #####Tags upload.